 In the excitement of deciding to start a new business and wanting to get the doors open as soon as possible, many new business owners rush into a leasing agreement without taking the time to fully understand what they have committed to.

-If you’re looking to sign a retail lease, here are the top five things you should know before putting pen to paper.
+If you’re looking to sign a lease, here are the top five things you should know before putting pen to paper.

 Important leasing terms and conditions to check before signing